nitya123-github/Concrete-strength/README.md

 Metric - Since the target variable is a continuous variable, regression evaluation metric RMSE (Root Mean Squared Error) and R2 Score (Coefficient of Determination) have been used.
 And a recommendation system is developed as which algorithm is best choice for predicting accurate concrete strength.

+<h3> CONCLUSION: </h3>
+Analysed the Compressive Strength and used Machine Learning to Predict the Compressive Strength of Concrete.
+We have used Linear Regression and its variations, Decision Trees and Random Forests to make predictions and compared their performance.
+Random Forest Regressor has the lowest RMSE and is a good choice for this problem.
+Also, we can further improve the performance of the algorithm by tuning the hyperparameters by performing a grid search or random search.

+NN approaches combine the complexity of many statistical techniques with machine learning techniques and attributed as a black-box which allows NN to be applied in all engineering disciplines.
+It comes out as the best possible model for the prediction of compressive strength of concrete.
+It has predicted with high accuracy for all the curing ages, that is, 28, 56, and 91 days.

 <h4> For ML code please refer to my kaggle link:</h4>

 https://www.kaggle.com/nityasreepaladugu/predicting-concrete-compressive-strength-with-ml